 James Springall is a pop art provocateur.
 Armed with a scalpel and glue, he takes found imagery out of context to create alternate narratives, often employing satire to make social commentary.

-Springall’s work has been shown at the Royal Academy of Arts, Saatchi Gallery and in group shows across Europe.
-He has been featured by publications including AnOther, VICE, Rough Trade, Noble Rot and Huck, and is profiled in The Age of Collage 3, published by Gestalten in 2020.
+His work has been shown at the Royal Academy of Arts, Saatchi Gallery and across Europe.
+He has been featured by publications like AnOther, Elephant and Huck, undertaken commissions for brands like VICE, Rough Trade and Noble Rot, and is profiled in The Age of Collage 3 (Gestalten, Berlin, 2020).

-Lives and works in Bergerac, France
+British, b.
+1977.
+Lives and works in Bergerac, France.

 “James Springall uses collage to make perfect pop art”

 “Collages that are hilarious and poignant in equal abundance”